This week’s announcements

 608-556-2371 EMAIL

-All pastors (try to) take Monday & Saturday as Sabbath days.
+Julia and Ken (try to) take Monday & Saturday as Sabbath days,

 Friday is observed as a writing day for the preaching pastor.